Mostafa-Tarek-00/heart_disease_prediction/README.md

 ![Model Comparison](Model_Comparison.png)
 ## Conclusion

-In this project, we utilized various machine learning models to predict heart disease based on a set of medical attributes.
-The **Logistic Regression** model achieved the highest accuracy among the tested models.
-The performance of each model was evaluated using metrics such as precision, recall, F1-score, and ROC curves.
-This project demonstrates the application of machine learning techniques in the healthcare domain for predicting heart disease.
+In this project, a variety of machine learning models were employed to predict heart disease using a set of medical attributes.
+The **Logistic Regression** model demonstrated the highest accuracy among the models tested.
+Assessment of each model's performance included metrics like precision, recall, F1-score, and ROC curves.
+This project illustrates the utilization of machine learning methods in healthcare, specifically for the prediction of heart disease.